 Depending on the amount of money being invested, brokerage fees can form a large part of the overall share trading experience.
-With around 4.68 million Australians owning shares directly in 2014, attracting the custom of online share traders can be big business for brokerage houses.
+With around 9.5 million Australians owning shares directly in 2021, attracting the custom of online share traders can be big business for brokerage houses.
 It is a competitive marketplace and investors are befitting from better – and cheaper – online share trading platforms.
-Canstar analysis reveals a decrease in trading costs of up to 24% over the past four years across the platforms surveyed.
+But before we dive into what you should expect to be charged, let’s look at what a brokerage fee is.

 A majority of the platforms will tier their fees based on the size of the trade or the trade value.
 The chart below illustrates the current average brokerage costs per size of trade in dollar terms.

-|Trade Value||Average Brokerage 2016|
+|Trade Value||Average Brokerage 2021|

 The cost of brokerage is a fundamental element of online share trading and the good news for consumers is that the average cost per trade continues to fall for both high-value and low-value trades alike.

-|Trade Value||Average Brokerage 2010||Average Brokerage 2015||Average Brokerage 2016||Change in Average Brokerage over 7 years*||Brokerage Cost as a % of Investment|
+|Trade Value||Average Brokerage 2016||Average Brokerage 2021||Change in Average Brokerage over five years*||Brokerage Cost as a % of Investment|

-*Based on the average Online Brokerage Fee of the platforms considered for Online Share Trading star ratings in March 2010, May 2011, March 2012, March 2013, March 2014, March 2015, and March 2016.
+*Based on the average Online Brokerage Fee of the platforms considered for Online Share Trading star ratings in March 2017 and August 2021.

 As the table illustrates, the biggest percentage discounts have been in the area of smaller-value trades.
-This is great news for Casual Investors, because when you’re only investing a small amount, the fee represents a much higher percentage of your investment.
+This is great news for Casual Investors because when you’re only investing a small amount, the fee represents a much higher percentage of your investment.

-If you invested $1,000 for example, in 2010, you would pay on average a $25.20 fee representing a 2.52% cost of trade.
-With average brokerage dropping to $17.97, your cost of trade is now less than 2%.
+If you invested $1,000 for example, in 2016, you would pay on average a $17.97 fee representing a 1.79% cost of trade.
+With average brokerage dropping to $15.64, your cost of trade is now less than 1.56%.
 This reduces the amount by which your investment has to grow in value before you break even.

 Different investor profiles will also face varying levels of fees based on how much and how often they invest.
 For example, Casual Investors don’t face an ongoing fee.
-But the Trader profile does pay an ongoing fee and it can be quite high, because they are making 30 or more trades per month so their activity actually does require quite a bit of platform involvement.
+But the Trader profile does pay an ongoing fee and it can be quite high because they are making 30 or more trades per month so their activity actually does require quite a bit of platform involvement.